preciofishbone/OmniaDocsG2/blocks/community-rollup/index.rst

 .. image:: add-filter-communities-v7.png

-Filter options in Omnia v7 are described on this page: :doc:`Filter options for blocks in Omnia 7.0 </blocks/general-block-settings/filter-options-block/index>`
+Filter options in Omnia 7.0 and later are described on this page: :doc:`Filter options for blocks in Omnia v7 </blocks/general-block-settings/filter-options-block/index>`

 Follow and describe to a community
 *************************************